Skip to site content

 ACTHIV Exit Disclaimer: You Are Leaving www.ihs.gov (American Conference for the Treatment of HIV), an annual conference dedicated exclusively to the frontline team caring for persons living with or at risk for HIV, offers CME/CE-certified courses selected by conference attendees and planners as the Best of ACTHIV.

-ACTHIV® Institute is offering a series of CME/CNE courses which are available for credit throughout September 15, 2024.
-These online courses were voted by attendees and planners as the best sessions of the ACTHIV® 2023 conference for frontline HIV clinicians.
+ACTHIV® is offering a series of CME/CNE courses which are available for credit throughout September 15, 2025.
+These online courses were voted by attendees and planners as the best sessions of the ACTHIV® 2024 conference.

 Visit the ACTHIV Institute website for complete activity information or to participate in our Special Training for Effective Providers (STEP) Exit Disclaimer: You Are Leaving www.ihs.gov series.